Stephen Barkoczy

 Biography

-Professor Stephen Barkoczy has lectured, researched and practised widely in the areas of taxation, superannuation, venture capital and investment law.
-In addition to his role at Monash, Stephen is Chair of the Innovation and Investment Committee of Industry, Innovation and Science Australia, which assists the Australian Government regulate its venture capital programs.
+Professor Stephen Barkoczy has lectured, researched and practised widely in the areas of taxation, superannuation and venture capital investment law.
+In addition to his role at Monash, Stephen is involved in the regulation of the Australian Government's venture capital programs as Chair of the Innovation and Investment Committee of Industry Innovation and Science Australia.
 He is also a member of the International Faculty of the Institute for Austrian and International Tax Law at the Vienna University of Economics and Business, where he lectures in the Master of Laws Program in International Tax Law.

-Stephen was previously a consultant with the law firm, Blake Dawson (now Ashurst), for over 10 years.
+Previously, Stephen was a consultant with the law firm, Blake Dawson (now Ashurst), for over 10 years.
 Prior to that, he was the Australian National Tax Director of an international chartered accounting firm and worked as a solicitor in general practice.
 Stephen has served as Chairman of the Law Institute of Victoria's Tax and Revenue Committee and as Principal Examiner of its Tax Law Specialisation Program.
-He has also been involved in a number of government consultancies and reviews and held several government appointments, including roles on the Venture Capital Committee of Innovation Australia, the Public Advice and Guidance Panel of the Australian Taxation Office, the Advisory Panel to the Board of Taxation and the Assistant Treasurer's Rountable on Part IVA of the Income Tax Assessment Act 1936.
+He has also been involved in a number of government consultancies and reviews and held appointments on the Venture Capital Committee of Innovation Australia, the Public Advice and Guidance Panel of the Australian Taxation Office, the Advisory Panel to the Board of Taxation and the Assistant Treasurer's Rountable on Part IVA of the Income Tax Assessment Act 1936.

 • Australian Taxation Law (6th - 31st eds)